Pittsburg and Shawmut Railroad: Spelling of Pittsburg

 The spelling of Pittsburgh as Pittsburg derives from the company's origins in the Pittsburg, Shawmut & Northern Railroad.
 That company was chartered in 1899 when the name of Pittsburgh, Pennsylvania was commonly spelled without the h.
 The United States Board on Geographic Names advocated the h-less spelling from 1891 to 1911 in an effort to standardize the spelling of place names in the United States.

 Management

-The company operated under its own management until 1996 when it was acquired by the Genesee & Wyoming Inc. The Genesee & Wyoming operated the Pittsburg & Shawmut Railroad under its own banner until January 1, 2004, when it was absorbed into the Buffalo and Pittsburgh Railroad, another G&W company.
+The Arthur T. Walker Estate Corporation had direct control of the company until 1996, when the railroad was acquired by the Genesee & Wyoming.
+The Genesee & Wyoming operated the Pittsburg & Shawmut Railroad under its own banner until January 1, 2004, when it was absorbed into the Buffalo and Pittsburgh Railroad, another G&W company.
 Simultaneously, a new company with the same name was created to purchase the property, which is now operated by the BPRR.
 (The P&S also acquired the residual common carrier obligation on the lines.)
-Several portions of the main line were abandoned before the absorption and several others since.
+Today, most of the railroad is gone.
+The B&P ran the last train between Brookville, PA and Reesedale, PA in January 2000, and removed the tracks between 2005 and 2006.
+The main line between Brookville and Brockway was removed in 2003.

+Locomotive Roster

+The Pittsburg & Shawmut operated with steam power until the entire steam roster was scrapped in favor of dieselization in late 1953.
+After 1953, motive power consisted of a fleet of EMD SW9 switcher locomotives and, later, EMD GP7s.

+In the 1970s, the Pittsburg & Shawmut modified several aspects of the fleet to celebrate the United States Bicentennial: the warm yellow and red color scheme was replaced by red, white, and blue to resemble the nation's flag; locomotives were renumbered in honor of significant years in American history; and the locomotives were nicknamed after American historical figures and arms manufacturers.